Fusioneers/DeepCream/docs/documentation.md

 ![](storage_management/storage_management_algorithm.png)

 Everytime an image is to be saved, the remaining space is checked.
 If there is not enough space to store the image, then the free_space method takes place.
-When there are any not deleted images, then the ration of the already compressed images to the not compressed nor deleted ones is determined.
+If there are any not deleted images, then the ration of the already compressed images to the not compressed nor deleted ones is determined.
 This ensures that the images, for which the classification and pareidolia are very confident, are not compressed unless there is no other choice.
 If 85% are compressed, then the image with the lowest quality is deleted, otherwise deleted.
 If there are no not deleted images with a quality, but there are images without, then a signal i.e. an error is raised which urges the program to slow the taking of images down until more qualities are computed.
 In the unlikely scenario, that the csv's and masks use more space than 3GB, the program is stopped.

+## DeepCream

-## main.py
+## Main

 The main.py is comparatively simple as it just needs to instance the DeepCream module and start it.
 It does this in a while loop so that the program is